1. Meal Frequency: Why it DOES Matter

 - This is one scenario where the science matters, but n=1 experimentation shouldn’t be overlooked either.

 Mike Samuels is a coach based in Southampton, UK.
-He specialises in training clients for fat loss and strength performance.
+He specializes in training clients for fat loss and strength performance.
 He loves lifting heavy stuff, eating good food and drinking great coffee.
-You can check out his blog at https://www.healthylivingheavylifting.com/ take a look at his e-book here – https://www.healthylivingheavylifting.com/flexible-fat-loss/ or connect on Facebook – https://www.facebook.com/HealthyLivingHeavyLifting?focus_composer=true&ref_type=bookmark
+You can connect on Facebook here: https://www.facebook.com/HealthyLivingHeavyLifting?focus_composer=true&ref_type=bookmark